 united states steel corp (X) Key Developments

 United States Steel Corp.
-Reports Unaudited Consolidated Earnings Results for the First Quarter Ended March 31, 2015; Provides Earnings Guidance for the Full Year of 2015
+Reports Un-Audited Consolidated Earnings Results for the Second Quarter and Six Months Ended June 30, 2015; Provides Earnings Guidance for the Year 2015

-The company expects full-year 2015 adjusted EBIT to be between $115 million and $315 million, or full-year 2015 adjusted earnings before interest, income taxes, depreciation and amortization (EBITDA) of between $700 million and $900 million.
+The company currently expected full-year 2015 adjusted EBIT to be within $115 million to $315 million, or full-year adjusted earnings before interest, income taxes, depreciation and amortization (EBITDA) of $700 million to $900 million, guidance range.

-United States Steel Corporation Declares Dividend on Common Stock, Payable June 10, 2015
+United States Steel Corporation Declares Dividend, Payable on September 10, 2015

-United States Steel Corporation announced that its Board of Directors declared a dividend of five cents per share on U. S. Steel Common Stock.
-The dividend is payable June 10, 2015, to stockholders of record at the close of business May 13, 2015.
+United States Steel Corporation announced that its Board of Directors declared a dividend of 5 cents per share on U. S. Steel common stock.
+The dividend is payable on September 10, 2015, to stockholders of record at the close of business August 12, 2015.

 United States Steel Corp. and Steelworkers Negotiate Toward New Contract Amid Tough Metal Market

 Contract negotiations are underway between United States Steel Corp. and the United Steelworkers, with union leaders recognizing it's going to be tougher to bargain these days with the way the steel industry is going.
 Both parties met in Pittsburgh last week, ahead of the USW's current contract expiring with U.S. Steel on Sept.
 1, 2015.
 Bargaining committee members are working on proposals this week to address top-table issues, including wages, benefits, salary, health care and pensions.